demisto/content/Packs/RubrikPolaris/README.md

 ## What does this pack do?

-When responding to real world threats -- not theory real world --  you have to quickly build context and then push changes begin remediation process.
+When responding to real world threats -- not theory real world --  you have to quickly build context and then push changes to begin remediation process.
 You can’t do that without a platform of automation.

 So as much time as well spend on our UI/UX, we recognize how important it is to take the information we gather and have it available in Cortex XSOAR where you live on a day in and day out basis.
 And then more importantly start correlating that data into a more holistic threat picture.